orchidsoftware/orchid.software/source/en/docs/presenters.md

 > **Note** that the representative receives the `firstName` and `lastName` properties of the model because it does not have these properties.

-Usually, there is no need to create and transfer a representative each time separately, for this we indicate this creation in the model:
+Usually, there is no need to create and transfer a representative each time separately, for this, we indicate this creation in the model:

 ```php
 namespace App;